shayanderson/xap/README.md

 ```php
 $email = xap(':query/value SELECT email, fullname FROM users WHERE id = ?', [1]); // string
 ```
+> The `value` option will auto limit the rows to 1, multiple rows are not allowed

 ##### Other Options
 Other options not mentioned here are: [`/cache`](https://github.com/shayanderson/xap#caching), [`/pagination`](https://github.com/shayanderson/xap#pagination) and [`/model`](https://github.com/shayanderson/xap#data-modeling)